zsxkib/diffusion-pipe/README.md

 ### HunyuanVideo
 HunyuanVideo supports fp8 transformer.
 The example config file will train a HunyuanVideo LoRA, on images only, in well under 24GB of VRAM.
 You can probably bump the resolution to 1024x1024 or higher.

 Video uses A LOT more memory.
 I was able to train a rank 32 LoRA on 512x512x33 sized videos in just under 23GB VRAM usage.
-When pipeline parallelism is fixed for Hunyuan, that will help a bit if you have multiple GPUs, since the model weights will be further divided among them (but it doesn't help with the huge activation memory use of videos).
+Pipeline parallelism will help a bit if you have multiple GPUs, since the model weights will be further divided among them (but it doesn't help with the huge activation memory use of videos).
 Long term I want to eventually implement ring attention and/or Deepspeed Ulysses for parallelizing the sequence dimension across GPUs, which should greatly help for training on videos.

 ### LTX-Video
 I've barely done any training on LTX-Video.
 The model is much lighter than Hunyuan, and the latent space more compressed, so it uses less memory.
 You can train loras even on video at a reasonable length (I forgot exactly what it was) on 24GB.